-On the System / Log page, you can set the system log options and configure sending the system log to a remote host.
+On the System / Log page, you can set the system log options and configure sending the system log to a remote host and/or a USB storage connected to the router.

-Figure 144.
+Figure 174.
 The System / Log page.
 The Settings tab.